United States Capitol revolutionary war and beyond header United States Capitol

 • Samantha, 1756, survived

-• Unnamed son, July 1757, stillborn, Elizabeth died as a result of this birth on July 25, 1757
+• Unnamed son, July 1757.
+This son was stillborn.
+Elizabeth died as a result of this birth on July 25, 1757.

-• Children's occupations later in life Samuel Adams, Jr. was a doctor
+• Samuel Adams, Jr. was a doctor.

 The Revolutionary War

-How he got involved in the independence effort?
-When his business failed in 1764 Adams entered politics full-time.
-In May 1764, he drafted the instructions given by the town of Boston to its newly chosen representatives in regard to the proposed Stamp Act.
+• When his business failed in 1764 Adams entered politics full-time.
+In May 1764, he drafted the instructions given by the town of Boston to its newly chosen representatives in regard to the newly enacted Sugar Act.
 These instructions were the first public protest in America against the right of Parliament to tax the colonies.
 The instructions were widely distributed and made Samuel Adams' name known throughout the colonies.

 Did he see military action during the war?
-No

-Samuel Adams Facts -
+Offices Samuel Adams Held

 Which party was he in?
-Country party, Anti-Federalist party

 Which government offices did he hold?